 Appliances covered by this standard are not connected to a flue for the discharge of products of combustion and are not connected to the mains electricity supply.

-This Standard covers neither appliance supplied with LPG in the liquid phase nor those incorporating a fixed gas reservoir which may or may not be refiled by the user.
+This standard covers neither appliance supplied with LPG in the liquid phase nor those incorporating a fixed gas reservoir which may or may not be refiled by the user.

 It does not apply to gas lighters like cigarette lighters, cigar lighters and pipe lighters.
 This standard does not apply to gas appliances operating with a valve cartridge which is horizontally integrated into the chassis of the appliances also called ‘flat portable gas stove’.